RC-1

 1. Pre-Draft

-Prior to the draft, the associated WG will develop a variety of changes, which they will bundle in an RC
+Prior to the draft, the associated WG will develop a variety of changes, which they will bundle in an RC.
+Before each RC is published, the Legal Working Group must conduct a review of the RC.

 2. Draft